All Episodes

 Why is that?

-So you and I both know it's a political charade to get guys like me rolled up, spend six figures in attorney, and try to stamp out the media narrative, but I'm not taking a knee.
+So you and I both know it's a political charade to get guys like me rolled up, spend six figures in attorneys, and try to stamp out the media narrative, but I'm not taking a knee.

 That won't happen.

-She and I both know that, Sean, until the Republicans have the gavel.
+You and I both know that, Sean, until the Republicans have the gavel.

 Yes, a political narrative.

-They'll they'll politicize that.
+They'll politicize that.

-I'm not exactly sure why Joe Biden denied the MiGs to the Ukrainian people that are showing a willingness to fight hard and save their own freedom and their own country.
+Listen, beyond them willing to give humanitarian aid and some javelins and stingers, I'm not exactly sure why Joe Biden denied the MiGs to the Ukrainian people that are showing a willingness to fight hard and save their own freedom and their own country is beyond what I understand.

-It it's certainly not the Reagan doctrine as I understood it, nor was it the Trump doctrine as I understood it, the two doctrines I support the most.
+It's certainly not the Reagan doctrine as I understood it, nor was it the Trump doctrine as I understood it, the two doctrines I support the most.

 Thank you for being with us, former Pentagon Chief of Staff.

-The Sean Hannity Show, a thermo nuclear MMA assault on fake news.
+The Sean Hannity Show, a thermonuclear MMA assault on fake news.

 Hannity's on right now.

-All right, 25 to the top of the hour, got a ton of reaction, most of it very positive.
+Got a ton of reaction, most of it very positive.

 Some people didn't like that I had Sean Penn on, but I would say 95, 7% of people like the exchange, the back and forth, because it's not somebody I would ever agree with on any other political issue.

-Uh, but we talked, we had a discussion about Ukraine.
+But we talked, we had a discussion about Ukraine.

-Uh he's very passionate about it, teared up a number of times, and it's uh anyway, it's got such a reaction.
+He's very passionate about it, teared up a number of times.

 But let me play my interview with Sean Penn.